Call to book01904 734 939

 Day 3 - The Pride of Africa

-We head to Capital Park in Pretoria, the home of the Rovos Rail Station and the starting point for our unforgettable trip on board the opulent Pride of Africa.
-This once-in-a-lifetime rail adventure takes us across the African plains in true style and elegance.
-On a journey spanning nine incredible nights, we relax in luxurious, air-conditions suites, enjoying fine china, crisp linen, and 5-Star service.
-All expertly prepared on-board meals and drinks are included in the elegant Dining Car, as are our meals during off-train excursions.
-We settle down on board as we make our way east towards vast Kruger National Park.
+On a journey spanning 11 incredible nights, we relax in luxurious, air-conditioned suites, enjoying fine china, crisp linen, and 5-Star service.
+All expertly prepared onboard meals and drinks are included in the elegant Dining Car, as are our meals during off-train excursions.
+We settle down on board as we make our way east towards the vast Kruger National Park.

 Day 4 - Kruger National Park

-We wake up early for a holiday highlight - a visit to Kruger National Park.
-The largest park in South Africa and one of the world's most renowned, all the 'Big Five' game animals - the lion, African elephant, Cape buffalo, leopard and rhinoceros - can be found here.
-We embark upon a game drive, hoping to spot antelope and tracking the herds of elephants that make this huge wilderness their home.
+We experience a game drive, hoping to spot antelope and tracking the herds of elephants that make this huge wilderness their home.
 We might catch a glimpse of a leopard as it stalks its prey, or enjoy the thrill of viewing a lion from close range.
-We enjoy lunch in Kruger National Park before re-boarding the train.
+After enjoying lunch in Kruger National Park, we re-board the train.

-Day 5 - Hluhluwe Game Reserve
+Day 6 - Hluhluwe Game Reserve

-Day 6 - Durban
+Day 7 - Durban

 The Pride of Africa rolls into Durban today, a cosmopolitan beach city in the east of South Africa.
 We take a fascinating guided tour of the city, an intriguing coastal destination that's known for its Indian and Asian influences.
 After re-joining the train, we continue through the Valley of a Thousand Hills, an area of incredible natural beauty that stretches out as far as the eye can see.
 Perhaps unwind in the train's Lounge Car and take in the views from one of the deep sofas or cosy, wingback armchairs.

-Day 7 - Spionkop Battlefield
+Day 8 - Spion kop Battlefield

-We take a tour of Spionkop, or 'Spy Hill', discovering the historic battlefield with a local expert.
-In 1900, this was the site of a bloody battle between Boer farmers and British troops, whose miscalculated tactics led to their embarrassing defeat.
 Following our time here, we embark on a game drive in Nambiti Game Reserve, with another chance to spot more of Africa's incredible native wildlife.
 Later, the Pride of Africa makes its way through the Drakensberg Mountains, a stunning area characterised by soaring peaks and lush green forests.

-Day 8 - The Pride of Africa
+Day 10 - The Pride of Africa

-Enjoy a day spent relaxing on board, soaking up the passing views and enjoying the train's wonderful facilities.
 You could take your favourite book and spend a morning in the beautiful surroundings of the Lounge Car.
 Visit the Dining Car for your meals, admiring the elegant pre-1940 dining cars, with their polished wood and nostalgic Victorian atmosphere.

-Day 9 - Addo Elephant Park and Oudtshoorn
+Day 11 - Addo Elephant Park

 This morning we travel to Addo Elephant Park for a game drive in open-top vehicles.
 The park is inhabited not only by over 600 elephants, but also lions, leopards and cape buffaloes, rhinos who live amongst the grasslands and woodlands.
 We return to the train in Port Elizabeth in time for a delicious lunch onboard.
 After some free time this afternoon, the Pride of Africa continues towards Oudtshoorn, a town found just inland from South Africa's famously lush Garden Route.

-Day 10 - Oudtshoorn
+Day 12 - Oudtshoorn

-Day 11 - Featherbed Reserve and Cape Town
+Day 13 - Featherbed Reserve

 We enjoy a scenic drive down the coast to Knysna this morning, a town famed for its picturesque setting on the shores of a large estuary.
-Here, we take a ferry out to explore Featherbed Nature Reserve, a stunning area of sandstone cliffs and caves, where there's excellent viewpoints over the coast and turquoise ocean.
+Here, we take a ferry out to explore Featherbed Nature Reserve, a stunning area of sandstone cliffs and caves, where there are excellent viewpoints over the coast and turquoise ocean.
 Back on board the Pride of Africa, we travel through the magnificent green scenery that characterises South Africa's famous 'Garden Route' to Riversdale.

-Today is our final day on board the Pride of Africa, and our journey takes us through the wild and wonderful scenery of the Cape Fold Mountains, where we enjoy some free time before the final leg of our journey to the waterfront city of Cape Town.
 Set against the backdrop of iconic Table Mountain and surrounded by stunning beaches, expansive vineyards and lush farmland, Cape Town is South Africa's cultural capital and one of the most vibrant destinations in Africa.
 We bid farewell to the luxury of the train and transfer to our hotel in the heart of the city, where we spend four nights.

-Day 13 - South Africa’s Vineyards
+Day 15 - South Africa’s Vineyards

-We travel by coach around two of South Africa's finest wine producing areas today: the Franschhoek and Stellenbosch Valleys, in the beautiful Cape Winelands.
-The hilly region and warm climate of the Cape Winelands makes ideal wine-producing conditions, which has given rise to many world-class vineyards nestled amongst the valleys.
-Sitting down in the verdant surroundings, we enjoy a delicious 'boerebraai' lunch, a unique South African social event where family and friends gather to create a memorable dining experience.
-We're also treated to a tasting of the wines for which these areas are justly famous.
+We travel by coach around two of South Africa's finest wine-producing areas today: the Franschhoek and Stellenbosch Valleys, in the beautiful Cape Winelands.
+The hilly region and warm climate of the Cape Winelands make ideal wine-producing conditions, which has given rise to many world-class vineyards nestled amongst the valleys.

-Day 14 - Table Mountain and Robben Island
+Day 16 - Table Mountain and Robben Island

-Day 15 - Cape Point and Boulders Beach
+Day 17 - Cape Point and Boulders Beach

 We take in South Africa's scenic coastal beauty today.
 We journey to Cape Point and the Cape of Good Hope via the stunning Chapman's Peak coastal road.
-At Cape Point we ride the Flying Dutchman funicular railway up to the upper lighthouse, where we enjoy some inspiring views of the gorgeous cape and crashing ocean.
-We continue to Boulders Beach, where an incredible penguin colony native only to Africa have made their home on the stunning white sands - a truly delightful sight.
+At Cape Point, we ride the Flying Dutchman funicular railway to the upper lighthouse, where we enjoy some inspiring views of the gorgeous cape and crashing ocean.
+We continue to Boulders Beach, where an incredible penguin colony native only to Africa have made their home on the stunning white sands - a delightful sight.

-Day 16 - Cape Town to London
+Day 18 - Cape Town and home

-Day 17 - London
+Day 19 - Home

 Our flight lands back in the UK, and our holiday comes to an end.